JarekErvin/JarekErvin.github.io/_posts/2018-03-29-How-To-Build-A-Night-School.md

 Our Syllabus is “modular” in construction.
 It presents a sequence of topics arranged into a curriculum.
 You can easily choose topics that best suit the interests and needs of your chapter, highlighting not only your educational goals (e.g. an overview of Marxian theory), but also issues that align with larger organizational activities (e.g. a session on Healthcare to prepare for a Single Payer Campaign).

-Our Night School covers a diversity of topics, focused around three key areas:
+Our Night School covers a diversity of topics, anchored by three key areas:

 <ul>
-<li>History: the history of the Left, from the Russian Revolution to the Trump election</li>
+<li><strong>History</strong>: the history of the Left, from the Russian Revolution to the Trump election</li>
-<li>Theory: theoretical approaches to socialist thought, from Marx and Engels’ Communist Manifesto to DSA’s “Resistance Rising”</li>
+<li><strong>Theory</strong>: theoretical approaches to socialist thought, from Marx and Engels’ Communist Manifesto to DSA’s “Resistance Rising”</li>
-<li>Practice: organizing concerns of contemporary Left activity, from M4A to BDS</li>
+<li><strong>Practice</strong>: organizing concerns of contemporary Left activity, from M4A to BDS</li>
 </ul>
 <br>

-In developing our Night School, we wanted to strike a balance between these three areas.
+In developing our Night School, we wanted to strike a balance between these three concerns.
 It is tempting to respond to a sense of intellectual priority (e.g. a belief that reading Marx is necessary for socialists) or urgency (e.g. the need to get people to show up for local campaigns).
 We avoid this narrow focus.
 Our syllabus includes texts with deep theoretical significance, such as Marxian economics and Feminist social reproduction theory, as well as topics linked to our campaigns (e.g. a session on Medicare for All) and branches (e.g. a session on Labor being led by members of our Labor Branch).

 The Night School is intended to link up these aspects of socialist activity, which are typically regarded as separate.
 We reject a common tendency to prioritize current events or separate theory from “the work.”
 There are no practical programs which are not conditioned by ideological assumptions, and our political choices construct and redefine our ideas.

 In this spirit, the Night School might include not only canonic thinkers (e.g. Rosa Luxemburg, CLR James), but also contemporary public intellectuals (e.g. Noam Chomsky, Adolph Reed), recent writing (e.g. <em>The New Jim Crow</em>, the <em>Jacobin</em> debate on prison abolition), and the broad range of platforms where contemporary Left thought appears (e.g. <em>In These Times</em> and <em>Viewpoint</em> as well as publishers such as Verso and Haymarket).
-Ultimately, goal is not only to teach people about the content of books, but also to help people navigate the many formats and institutions that structure political discourse.
+Ultimately, our goal is not only to teach people the content of books, but also to help people navigate the many formats and institutions that structure political discourse.

 Covering all of these issues would create a rather daunting list of topics, taking up decades of Night Schools.
 When creating our Night School, we asked ourselves about the most important intellectual tools that any Night School attendee might leave with and use.
 This led us to do a careful evaluation of foundational ideas, central debates, and crucial political histories.
 Many people in the Philadelphia chapter were working on programs like Medicare for All, constantly trying to figure out how to strategically plan and refine organizing work.
 The Night School was a chance to step back and ask about common points of contention when considering an organizing task or strategy.